opyruso/theOtherRoles/README.md

 ### **Team: Crewmates**
 Logger can place 3 rigged garlic that will log player walking on it (like sensor on mira HQ). player name for each garlic are written in chat (only for logger) at the beginning of next meeting.

+**NOTE:**
+- invicible are not register during his skill.
+- during communication sabotage, people are register as "anonymous".
+- during morphing skill, morphing target will be register instead of morphing himself.

 ### Game Options
 | Name | Description